alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 software is a tool in itself.
 And just as any language,
 it is a tool that can operate on itself.

+There are many code-specific tools: compilers, code checkers (or linters), continuous integration.
+One of the great tools is [continuous deployment](https://pinchito.es/2012/continuous-deployment): it allows devs to deploy code to production with every change, many times per day.
+It definitely changes the relationship with code: it is seen as.

+## Other Dev Tools

+There are many other crucial tools that ensure our success as devs.

+## Dog Fooding

 # 🤔 Conclusion